 ✅ Team virtual work skills (#digitalliteracy) gaps understood and filled

 ✅ Well designed office in the cloud (#digitalworkplace) deployed

 ✅ Trials done (eg one department has worked 1 or 2 days out of office and then 1 week per month – challenges identified and fixed)

-✅ Change managment strategy in place for company wide rollout.
+✅ Change management strategy in place for company wide rollout.

 LOCKDOWN REMOTE WORKING

 Announcement made that country is going to go into lockdown in 4 days time.

 Schools close.
 Everyone is confined to the home.
 Spouses have to both figure out how to work from home with infant care or home schooling duties combined.
 Bits and pieces work but generally productivity takes a hit as everyone tries to figure out how to get work done and how to communicate and collaborate with colleagues.
 Large doses of frustration all round.